-In response to the letter under the headline “Admission Data” in the June 24, 2020, edition of the Princeton Alumni Weekly, the comment that “Dean Richardson and her admissions staff apparently didn’t get [King’s] message” implies a belief that the Class of 2024 was admitted primarily (perhaps solely?) “on the color of their skin, not on the content of their character.”
+In response to the letter on admission data (Inbox, June/July 2020), the comment that “Dean Richardson [’93] and her admissions staff apparently didn’t get [Martin Luther King Jr.’s] message” implies a belief that the Class of 2024 was admitted primarily on “the color of their skin,” not “the content of their character.”
 I question the underlying premise: Does evidence exist that the selection process adhered to less rigorous standards than the usual ones upheld by the Office of Admission?
 (Spoiler alert: No.)

-The letter to PAW tacitly endorses the admission of first-generation college students and lower-income backgrounds; however, there’s an acerbic warning that admission of “people of color” or “racially and ethnically diverse groups” (the quotes pulled into the letter from the 2020 announcement) may have gone too far.
-We’ll never know if similar sentiments would’ve been expressed had acting Dean Dolan delivered the exact same results this year.
-We know only that the letter headlined “Admission Data” appeared during Dean Richardson’s tenure.
-While it surprised me to see a fellow alum rebuke a highly-qualified dean for executing Princeton’s established recruiting strategy, something about the invocation of Dr. King in a pointed (some might say patronizing) tone bothered me more.
+We’ll never know if similar sentiments would have been expressed had Dean Dolan, who is white, delivered the exact same results this year.
+We know only that the letter appeared during the tenure of Dean Richardson, who is African American.
+While it surprised me to see a fellow alum rebuke a highly qualified dean for executing Princeton’s established recruiting strategy, something about the invocation of Dr. King in a pointed tone bothered me more.
 I’m confident that Dean Richardson and her team understand the letter and spirit of “I have a dream” perfectly.
 Thank you, Dean Richardson, for all your efforts, and your team’s, to manifest Princeton’s mission in the world’s service.
 And to every member of the Class of 2024, congratulations and welcome!
 You are right where you belong.